SEO Intermediate Updated 2026-03-22

 What is Mobile-First Indexing?

 Mobile-first indexing means Google primarily uses the mobile version of your website for crawling, indexing, and ranking.
-Since 2023, all sites are evaluated based on their mobile experience.
+Since 2023, all sites are.

 What is Mobile-First Indexing?